pydantic/logfire/docs/integrations/django.md

 ## Usage

-You need to add the `DjangoInstrumentor` to your code before your application is started.
+You need to add the [`DjangoInstrumentor`][django-instrumentor] to your code before your application is started.

 In the `manage.py` please add the following lines: